TByte007/fanpidctrl/README.md

 # fanpidctrl
 Use IPMI to control the fans of some Supermicro boards (tested on X11SSH-LN4F).
 >[!NOTE]
->The default setting try to keep the temperature areound 60C it could be set by `-t [temperature]`
+>The default setting try to keep the temperature around 60C.
+You can change it with `-t [temperature]` option or set it in rc.conf with `fanpidctrl_flags="-t 55"`

 ### Simple install on FreeBSD as service
 ```